xlejsal/Airport-Manager/README.md

 Team project for the university course PA165 at FI MUNI

+## It appears the security service doesn't work when the project is run via mvn cargo:run.
+The service however works when the project is run via IDE.
+We have no idea why is that the case.

 ### Login
 User can access only login page, index page, flight, airplane and destination lists.